parvezs27/Datajobsanalysis/README.md

 To achieve this, I calculated how many times a skill appeared in job postings (count of skills).
 Much of the query was similar in structure to the main query in Query #2, however, instead of the top_paying_jobs CTE, I utilised inner joins to connect the job_postings_fact table with the skills_job_dim table, which would then connect to the skills_dim table to retrieve the skill names linked to each job posting.

 The SELECT statement comprises of the skills column in order to retrieve the skill name, and the aggregate COUNT function in order to count how many times each skill appears in job postings.
-The filters in the WHERE clause remained the same, as we are still filtering by remote Data Analyst roles.
+The filters in the WHERE clause remained the same, as I am still filtering by remote Data Analyst roles.

 The GROUP BY clause was used due to the COUNT function in the SELECT statement, and, to group the results by the count of skills.
 Finally, I sorted by the count of skills in descending order (highest to lowest) and limited the output to 5, resulting in only the top 5 most in demand skills being displayed.